ronen567/just-the-docs/docs/linear gradient descent backuo.md

 ### Here's the algorithm's procedure:
 1. Select arbitrary initial values for n+1 coefficients (A bad values selectionmay delay convergance.
 Check if so by trial and error.)
-2. Using latest calculated coefficients, calculate a new set of n+1 coefficents using Eq.
+2. Eq.
+5, calculate a new set of n+1 coefficents using Eq.
 5
-3. Check ***termination condition***.
-If not fullfiled, go sto step 2.
+3. Check ***termination condition*** (explained next).
+If not fullfiled, go to step 2.

-Plots in Figure 4 illustrate the Gradient Descent operation.
-Those plots isolates one of the n+1 coefficients calculations.
-:
+Figures 4a-4c, present an illustration of a cost function, projected on one of the coefficent's domain.
+The numbered crosses marked on the Cost fuction represent the Gradient Descent iterations.
+As a result of the fact that the gradients decrease while striding towards the minima, the distance between the iteration points decreases ith the strides.
+At the minima, where the gradient is 0, the Gradient Descent converges.
+Figure 4a shows the stride after 1 iteration.
+Firgure 4b presents 3 more strides, where the decrease of stride size can be easuly seen.
+Figure 4c presents more strides, till convergence at the minima.